 Contribute to relevant LinkedIn discussions.
 LinkedIn is considered one of the most professional social platforms, so you’ll need to be careful with promoting your product.
 Your content should educate others and demonstrate your expertise.
 Make sure to only post links to your landing page sparingly.

-Host a Q&A Webinar or Twitter chat with links to your landing page.
+Host a Q&A Webinar or Twitter chat with links to your different landing pages.
 Q&A Webinars, luckily, require very little preparation, especially when compared to traditional webinars.
 They also provide an excellent opportunity for learning about prospects and your customer base.

 At the end of the day, your social media should be social.
 When you do it right, you can definitely boost traffic to your landing page.